International reactions to the 2018 North Korea–United States summit: North Korea

 North Korea's Rodong Sinmun devoted a four-page feature to the summit in its Wednesday edition, welcoming its results.
 The article carried the text of the declaration in full.
 In addition, it mentioned security guarantees and Trump's pledge to cease the joint military exercises with South Korea.
 It failed to mention the promise Kim had allegedly made to Trump about closing down a test site for missile engines, however.

 Philippines

 Philippine Presidential spokesperson Harry Roque issued the statement which is "We welcome the landmark summit between US President Donald Trump and DPRK leader Kim Jong Un in Singapore," and stressed that "History has indeed been written." and "At the same time, this is but the beginning of a peace process."
 The Philippines government is ready and willing to grant its support toward bringing it to final fruition.

 Russia

-The Russia Deputy Foreign Minister Sergei Ryabkov issued a formal statement applauding Trump–Kim's decision, detailing that it was required to finish any provocative operation on the Korean Peninsula.
+The Russian Deputy Foreign Minister Sergei Ryabkov issued a formal statement applauding Trump–Kim's decision, detailing that it was required to finish any provocative operation on the Korean Peninsula.
 Sergei also summarised that the US–DPRK summit galvanizes Korean Peninsula settlement of peace.